jjppof/goldensun_html5/README.md

 - In the future, it will also be possible to distribute it by Electron (desktop) and/or Ionic (mobile).
 - **Join us at [GSHC discord](https://discord.gg/jwKJDXC)** (#programming channel) for discussion about the project.

+## Things that you can do without programming knowledge

+- Maps
+- Sprites
+- Battle Animations
+- Shops
+- Djinn
+- Summons
+- Abilities
+- Items
+- Main chars
+- Enemies

 ## Development environment

 GS-HTML5 supports both Javascript and Typescript.
 We use [Webpack](https://webpack.js.org/) to build the bundle and serve the development environment.